Mindy Long

 Five Tips to Tap Into Workamper Travelers to Boost Your Travel Center Staff

-Ericka Schapekahm, director of human resources at Heinz Corp., is always looking for new talent to join the teams at Coffee Cup Fuel Stops.
-This year, she will be adding an employee she found through Workamper—a website dedicated to connecting RVers looking for temporary work with employers needing help.
+Ericka Schapekahm, director of human resources at Heinz Corp., shares ideas for adding an employee through Workamper—a website dedicated to connecting RVers looking for temporary work with employers needing help.
 More

 Equipment Providers Are Enhancing the Diesel Island Experience at Travel Centers